 - It is used in the preparation of thiiranaes from oxiranes.

-Health hazards of BiCl3 are that it can cause burns on the skin when it reacts with water as hydrochloric acid is produced.
+- It can cause burns on the skin when it reacts with water as hydrochloric acid is produced.

 To learn more about other Chemistry related concepts, stay tuned with BYJU’S.